10 Tips To Help You Afford A 15-Year Mortgage

 5. Lower Your Debt-To-Income Ratio

 Debt is another factor impacting your cash flow.
 Lenders examine your debt-to-income ratio before granting you a home loan because they need to make an educated guess as to how capable you will be of making payments on time and in full for many years.
 In many cases, a 43% debt-to-income ratio is the highest benchmark a borrower can have and still receive a qualified mortgage.

-The lower your debt-to-income ratio (or even being completely debt-free), the better equipped you will be to make consistent monthly payments.
+The lower your debt-to-income ratio, the better equipped you will be to make consistent monthly payments.
 Consider your total debt before committing to a 15-year mortgage, because the less debt you have, the better your cash flow situation.

 It’s important to leave some space in your budget for spending more than you expect.
 This doesn’t just apply to major expenses like medical emergencies, but also to the small expenses that tend to add up.
 Don’t take on a mortgage that leaves you zero wiggle room in your budget.

 Regardless of the price of your home, a 15-year loan will have higher monthly payments.
 Those monthly payments help you build equity in your home faster but you risk making it harder to cover those surprise expenses when they pop up.